killexams free Adwords-fundamentals test prep with exam dumps

 Exam Syllabus:

-The test syllabus covers the following topics:
+The exam syllabus covers the following topics:

 - Introduction to Online Advertising